sensu-plugins/sensu-plugins.github.io/contributing/index.md

 rake default
 {% endhighlight  %}

 to run all specs and rubocop tests.
-RSpec tests are currently run against 1.9.2, 1.9.3, 2.0, and 2.1.
-There are currently no plans to support 1.8.x.
+RSpec tests are currently run against 2.0, and 2.1.
+There are currently no plans to support 1.8.x or test against 1.9.2 and 1.9.3.

-This is ~~little bit hard~~ almost impossible for non-ruby checks.
+This is little bit hard almost impossible for non-ruby checks.
 Let someone from [team](https://github.com/sensu?tab=members) know and maybe can can help.

 ## Issue and Pull Request Submissions

 If you see something wrong or come across a bug please open up an issue.
 Try to include as much data in the issue as possible.
 If you feel the issue is critical than tag a core  member and we will respond as soon as is feasible.

 When submitting a pull request please follow the guidelines below for the quickest possible merge.
-These not only make our lives eaiser, but also keep the repo and commit history as clean as possible.
+These not only make our lives easier, but also keep the repo and commit history as clean as possible.

 * When at all possible do a  ```git pull --rebase``` both before you start working on the repo and then before you commit.
 This will help ensure you have the most up to date codebase, Rubocop rules, and documentation.
 It will also go along way towards cutting down or eliminating(hopefully) annoying merge commits.
 *

 If you wish to track the status of your PR or issue, check out our [waffle.io](https://waffle.io/sensu/sensu-community-plugins).
-This single location will allow contributers to stay on top of interwinding issues more effectively.
+This single location will allow contributors to stay on top of interwinding issues more effectively.

 Please do not not abandon your pull request, only you can help us merge it.
 We will wait for feedback from you on your pull request for up to one month.
 A lack of feedback in one month may require you to re-open your pull request.